TrW236/ModelPredictiveControl/README.md

 ### Timestep Length and Elapsed Duration (N & dt)
 * `T` is the duration, in which the predictive trajectory will be calculated.
 This value should be large enough, but, it is not allowed to be much large.

- When it is too large: firstly the trajectory will beyond the horizon, which will make no sense; secondly, high value can introduce error, due to that the reference path is approximated through a polynomial.
+ When it is too large: firstly the trajectory would go beyond the horizon, which will make no sense; secondly, a high value can introduce error, due to that the reference path is approximated through a polynomial.
- Thus high value of `T` requires that the reference path should also be accurate sufficiently, which is not possible; thirdly the computation will also be too much.
+ Thus a high value of `T` requires that the reference path should also be accurate sufficiently, which is not possible; thirdly the computation will even be too much.

- When it is too small, the evaluation of the trajectory is not sufficient, in order to have a precise optimization result.
+ When it is too small, the evaluation of the trajectory is not sufficient, to have a precise optimization result.

  It is recommended by Udacity that `T` is set to be a few seconds.
 * `N` the number of discretization.
 When `N` is too high, the computation will be too much.
 When `N` is too small, the predicted values will be not sufficiently accurate.